JPeer264/swallow/README.md

 Your code gets automatically optimized when triggering `gulp build:prod`.
 This includes minified files, selectors, autoprefixer and much more.

-### RollupJS (ES2015)
+### Webpack

-[RollupJS](http://rollupjs.org/) is used to bundle all necessary js files.
+[Webpack](https://webpack.js.org/) is used to bundle all necessary js files.
 The entry point is defined in `./config/paths/paths` in the object `src.files.jsEntry`.
 The name of the entry point is specified in `./config/paths/names` in the object `files.jsEntry`.

-Write your code with ES2015 syntax.
+Write your code in ES6.

 Look [here](https://github.com/JPeer264/swallow/blob/master/src/assets/js/main.js) into `./src/assets/js/main.js`.

 ### Testing
+> Tests can be written in `./tests` or in `./src`.
+In `./src` all tests have to end with `.spec.js`

 Test your code with mocha with `gulp test`.
 It will test your code in `chrome`, `firefox` and `phantomjs` using `karma`.
 You can change the karma configuration in `./config/karma.js`

 ### Linting
-> All configuration files are stored in the directory `./config`
+> All configuration files are stored in the directory `./config`.
+The [airbnb styleguide](https://github.com/airbnb/javascript/) is used by default.

 Lint your `scss`, `js` and `html` code with `gulp lint`.
 This task will NOT fail.
 If you have a CI system just run `gulp lint:fail` and it will fail on any error.